French Income Tax

 French residents must declare all such income and gains on a worldwide basis - normally including foreign property income and deducting foreign taxes where specified by the appropriate dual tax treaty.
 Non-residents normally only need to declare income and gains from French property.

 If the taxman considers you've declared insufficient income for the lifestyle you lead (based on an old fixed list of signs of wealth including houses, cars, ... and horses) - he can tax you on estimated income, calculated according to specific rules.
+The authorities are now allowed to use social media to identify potential signs wealth (such as photos on instagram or adverts on eBay).

 FRENCH INCOME TAX RATES